President of Columbia University

 The president of Columbia University is the chief executive of Columbia University in New York City.

-The position was created in 1754 by the original royal charter for the university, issued by George II, and the power to appoint the president was given to an autonomous board of trustees.
+The title of president of King’s College was created in 1754 by the original royal charter for the university, issued by George II, and the power to appoint the president was given to an autonomous board of trustees.
 The university suspended operations upon the outbreak of the American Revolutionary War, during which no individual served as president.
 When it was resuscitated by the New York State Legislature, the university was placed directly under the control of the Board of Regents of the University of the State of New York; its chancellor, George Clinton, served as the de facto president of Columbia University.

 Through the efforts of Alexander Hamilton and John Jay, control of the university was returned to a private board of trustees in 1787, which has to this day maintained the right to appoint or remove the president, who also serves on the board ex officio.
-The university's first president was Samuel Johnson, who held the office from 1754 to 1763, and its current acting president is Claire Shipman, whose tenure began on March 28, 2025.
+The university's first president was Samuel Johnson, who held the office from 1754 to 1763, and its current president is Jennifer Mnookin, whose tenure began on July 1, 2026.

 Upon the founding of the university, it was stipulated by the vestrymen of Trinity Church, on whose land King's College sat, that every president must be a member of the Church of England; otherwise, the land would revert to the church.
 As such, every single president of the university until the appointment of Dwight D. Eisenhower was Anglican, while the first six presidents, with the exception of William Samuel Johnson, were all either Anglican priests or bishops.
 Michael I. Sovern, appointed in 1980, was the university's first Jewish president.
 In 2023, Minouche Shafik became the first woman to serve as president of the university.